 antique rings are the way to go – but these rings are high in demand

 and can be difficult to find.
 At times, Adin Fine Antique Jewelry will have an authentic antique Asscher cut diamond ring or Asscher cut gemstone ring available - and this highly respected Antique retailer has one of the largest online selections of authentic Art Deco engagement rings too!
-(You can also receive a 5% discount with any purchase at Adin using the code=Everything-Wedding-Rings!).
+(You can also receive a 5% discount with any purchase online, or mention this code when ordering over the phone, at Adin using the code=Everything-Wedding-Rings!).

 Four prong settings are the absolute best settings for Asscher cut diamonds and gemstones - these open pronged settings allow plenty of light to enter the stone, maximizing its flash and fire qualities.